usgs/pestpp/documentation/pestpp_users_manual.md

 <td>A flag to use internal weight balancing for each realization.
 This option should be used in conjunction with the multi-modal solution process.</td>
 </tr>
 <tr class="odd">
-<td><em>ies_n_iter_reinflation</em></td>
+<td><em>ies_n_iter_reinflate</em></td>
 <td>int</td>
 <td>The number of between covariance re-inflation.
 Default is 0, which is indicates not re-inflate parameter covariance.
-This argument can also be a sequence of integers, indicating the number of interations between each reinflation cycle</td>
+This argument can also be a sequence of integers, indicating the number of iterations between each reinflation cycle</td>
 </tr>
 <tr class="even">
 <td><em>ies_update_by_reals</em></td>